laowantong/paroxython/docs/md/bird_view.md

 ## Bird view

 This section mainly describes how the different parts of Paroxython (code, data, results) are integrated.
-For details on the functioning of an individual module, click on its name, which refers to the documentation page.
+For details on the functioning of an individual module, click its name: it refers to the documentation page.
 The input and output files are linked to real examples.

 ..tip::
     On a sufficiently large screen, scroll the navigation panel until the whole program structure appears (depending on your browser, you may need to click it and use arrow keys).
 The following short descriptions aim to make the explanations a bit more fluid by roughly following the requirement order (imported modules and input data), from top to bottom in the diagram.
 Python modules appear in yellowish (extension `".py"` omitted), input files and folders in reddish, and output files and databases in green.